What to Do in a Medical Emergency Abroad (2025 Guide)

 Outside of those situations, you’ll be responsible for all medical bills abroad, unless you have additional coverage.

-However, not all Medigap plans include this, and some may be phased out depending on your state.
+However, not all Medigap plans include this coverage, and some may be phased out depending on your state.

 ✅ Tip: Get the answers in writing and save the document with your travel insurance papers.

-Even when coverage exists, you’ll likely be asked to pay upfront and file a claim later.
+No matter which type of insurance you have, you’ll likely be asked to pay upfront and file a claim later.
 Always collect itemized receipts, discharge notes, and a formal diagnosis from the hospital.
+And before you leave on your trip, ask:

 Travel insurance can fill the gaps left by Medicare and private plans—but you must read the fine print.
 A comprehensive policy should include:

-✅ Affiliate opportunity: Recommend providers like VisitorsCoverage, Allianz Travel Insurance, or TravelInsurance.com for solid, reputable plans with U.S. dollar pricing and clear exclusions.
+✅ Check out VisitorsCoverage, Allianz Travel Insurance, and TravelInsurance.com for solid, reputable plans with U.S. dollar pricing and clear exclusions.

 The best policy is one that matches your age, destination, and health profile—not just the cheapest, especially for older travelers and those with chronic or complex conditions.